goauthentik/authentik/website/integrations/services/nextcloud/index.md

     yield "admin"
 ```

-Then, edit the NextCloud SAML Provider, and replace the default Groups mapping with the one you've created above.
+Then, edit the Nextcloud SAML Provider, and replace the default Groups mapping with the one you've created above.